reyalpchdk/chdkscripts/src/reylib/xsvlog.md

 * `name` - string: Logfile name, like "A/FOO.CSV".
 Required.
 * `delim` - string: Delimiter.
 Default is ',' but tab `\t` or any single character other than " or CR or LF may be used.
 Tab allows free form text to include commas, without requiring quoting, and is supported by many programs.
 * `append` - boolean: If true, name is appended to.
 Otherwise, it is overwritten each time `xsvlog.new` is used.
-* `dummy` - boolean: If true, no output file is created, and all log values are discarded
+* `nofile` - boolean: If true, no output file is created, and all log values are discarded unless ptplog is enabled.
+Previously named `dummy`, which is still accepted for backward compatibility.
 * `buffer_mode` - string: one of "os", "table" or "sync".
-Default is os.
+Default is "os".
+Not this applies only to file logging, PTP logging always sends at each `log:write` call.
    * "os" opens the file once in xsvlog.new, uses write to write each line, and closes the file on `log:close`.
 This means the camera OS handles file buffering, and writes have relatively little impact on script performance.
 However, it also means that a script crash or error can result in losing a lot of log lines.
    * "table" stores all log values in a Lua table until `log:flush` or `log:close` is called, at which point, the log is opened, appended to and closed.
 This allows the script to manage writes, or avoid them entirely while the script is running, but a script that logs a lot can easily exhaust available memory.
    * "sync" opens the file, appends and closes for each `log:write` call.
 This minimizes information loss crashes, but can significantly impact script performance because of the many small writes and file flushes.